Unaka Rod & Gun Handgun Permit Classes for 2021:

 1. Welcome to the Tennessee State Certified Handgun Safety Course at Unaka Rod & Gun Club.
 Handgun permit classes are held on the second Saturday of each month, unless otherwise announced.
 Classes are not normally scheduled for the months of January or February.
-Successful completion of this course is required in order to obtain a Tennessee State Enhanced Handgun Carry Permit (EHCP) and will also fulfill the training requirement for a Virginia concealed carry permit.
+Successful completion of this course is required in order to obtain a Tennessee State Enhanced Handgun Carry Permit (EHCP).

 There are two types of handgun carry permits issued by the State of Tennessee Department of Safety and Homeland Security.
 Our class is certified by the State of Tennessee and fulfills the requirement for a Tennessee “Enhanced Handgun Carry Permit”.
 This permit allows the holder to carry a handgun either concealed or openly and allows the holder to carry anywhere state laws allow a handgun to be carried.
 The second type of permit became available on January 1, 2020 and is known as a “Concealed Carry Permit” (CCP).
 With this permit a handgun must be carried concealed and training requirements, fees and locations where the handgun may be carried differ from the Enhanced Handgun Carry Permit.
 For additional information on obtaining a Concealed Carry Permit, please refer to the Tennessee Department of Safety’s Handgun Permit website.
 Enhanced Handgun Carry Permit required training includes firearms safety, laws, nomenclature, marksmanship, and live shooting units, and is strongly recommended for prospective students who may not be completely familiar or comfortable with handguns, handgun safety and applicable Tennessee laws.